 For that reason, many technology experts have stated that platforms such as Google are able to specifically target potential marijuana customers and medical marijuana users based on their browser histories and searches.
 If the platform uses search data in order to target people who are over 21 that might be interested in marijuana, either for recreational or medicinal use.
 730

-In addition, the growing notion of marijuana as a business means that other platforms are going to be interested in allowing marijuana growers and dispensaries to advertise, because they realize that marijuana is no longer a back of the room herb, but a large, legitimate business.
+In addition, the growing notion of marijuana as a business means that other platforms are going to be interested in allowing marijuana growers and dispensaries to advertise, because they realize that marijuana industry is no longer a back of the room herb, but a large, legitimate business.